-HIGH ALTAR: in memory of Hibbard G. James • CANDELABRA IN THE HIGH ALTAR SANCTUARY: in loving memory of Charles and Mary Russell Bounds • PULPIT: in loving memory of Lynn Laun Lindert • LECTERN: in memory of George Walker Guthrie • ALTAR IN THE CHAPEL OF ST. MARY THE VIRGIN: in memory of Mr. and Mrs. Larz Anderson, and in loving memory of James H. Lewis and Betty Prater Lewis • GATES OF THE CHAPEL OF ST. MARY THE VIRGIN: in memory of Sheila Lyons • ALTAR IN THE CHAPEL OF THE HOLY SPIRIT: in memory of Ann Wilson • ALTAR IN THE CHAPEL OF ST. JOHN: in thanksgiving for the Charles Ray Long family and friends • NORMAN PRINCE TOMB IN THE CHAPEL OF ST. JOHN: in honor of Norman Prince • ALTAR IN CHILDREN'S CHAPEL: in memory of Wayne Evan Matejik • CHRIST CHILD TREE: in honor of Andrew, Kurt, and Stefan Moss, Jennifer and Robert Vettori, Jr., and Lydia Hynson, and in honor of The Great Mystery of the Incarnation • ALTAR IN WAR MEMORIAL CHAPEL: in memory of Margaret H. Howard; DULIN BAY: given in memory of and thanksgiving for Blanche Scott Dulin, Edward Milton Dulin, Sr., and Dr. William C. Dulin • FOLGER BAY: given in memory of J. Clifford Folger and Kathrine Dulin Folger • WELCOME URNS AT THE WEST END OF THE NAVE: in memory of Marie and Frank T. Anania, and in memory of Frances and Robert A. Reed • ALTAR IN THE CHAPEL OF THE NATIVITY: in honor of David, Michael, and Peter Lee • ANGUS DUN FONT: in honor of Helen Barnard and in thanksgiving for her service to the Cathedral • PRINCE TOMB CRYPT: in honor of Frederick Henry Prince and Abigail Norman Prince • CHAPEL OF THE GOOD SHEPHERD: in memory of William S. Lassiter • ALTAR IN THE CHAPEL OF THE RESURRECTION: in thanksgiving for the Charles Ray Long family and friends • GATES OF THE CHAPEL OF ST. JOSEPH OF ARIMATHEA COLUMBARIUM: in memory of the Seferlis and Tidball families • ALTAR IN THE CHAPEL OF ST. JOSEPH OF ARIMATHEA: in memory of Alice and George Bohlinger, Jr., Jane Bohlinger Yago, and Harriet Barrow • USHERS' CARNATIONS: in memory of Lieutenant James Norbert Matthews.
+HIGH ALTAR: in memory of Hibbard G. James • CANDELABRA IN THE HIGH ALTAR SANCTUARY: in loving memory of Charles and Mary Russell Bounds • CANTERBURY PULPIT: in loving memory of Lynn Laun Lindert, and in loving memory of Favour Slater and Mary and Sherman Hazeltine • LECTERN: in memory of George Walker Guthrie • ALTAR IN THE CHAPEL OF ST. MARY THE VIRGIN: in memory of Mr. and Mrs. Larz Anderson, and in loving memory of James H. Lewis and Betty Prater Lewis • GATES OF THE CHAPEL OF ST. MARY THE VIRGIN: IN CHILDREN'S CHAPEL: in memory of Wayne Evan Matejik • CHRIST CHILD TREE: in honor of Andrew, Kurt, and Stefan Moss, Jennifer and Robert Vettori, Jr., and Lydia Hynson, and in honor of The Great Mystery of the memory of and thanksgiving for Blanche Scott Dulin, Edward Milton Dulin, Sr., and Dr. William C. Dulin • FOLGER BAY: given in memory of J. Clifford Folger and Kathrine Dulin Folger • NARTHEX: in memory of Christina Bauer • WELCOME URNS AT THE WEST END OF THE NAVE: in memory of Marie and Frank T. Anania, and in memory of Frances and Robert A. Reed • ALTAR IN THE CHAPEL OF THE NATIVITY: in honor of David, Michael, and Peter Lee • ANGUS DUN FONT: in honor of Helen Barnard and in thanksgiving for her service to the Cathedral • PRINCE TOMB, CRYPT LEVEL: in honor of Frederick Henry Prince and Abigail Norman Prince, and in honor of Norman Prince • CHAPEL OF THE GOOD SHEPHERD: in memory of William S. Lassiter • ALTAR IN THE CHAPEL OF THE RESURRECTION: in thanksgiving for the Charles Ray Long family and friends • GATES OF THE CHAPEL OF ST. JOSEPH OF ARIMATHEA COLUMBARIUM: in memory of the Seferlis and Tidball families • ALTAR IN THE CHAPEL OF ST. JOSEPH OF ARIMATHEA: in memory of Harriet Mitchell and Barbara Poolos • USHERS' CARNATIONS: in memory of Lieutenant James Norbert Matthews.